eggheadio-projects/the-beginners-guide-to-react/04-jsx-tricks.md

 </script>
 ```

-Since this is JXS and not HTML, you can use self-closing tags:
+Since this is JSX and not HTML, you can use self-closing tags:

 ```html
 <script type="text/babel">